fourtytwo42/Qgeth3/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test with both CPU and GPU miners
+5. Use `.\build-release.ps1` to create test releases
-5. Submit a pull request
+6. Submit a pull request

 ## 📄 License